Calling all Parents of University bound Children

 Congratulations!
 Whether your child is prepping for their first semester at a university or their last, you deserve a pat on the back for supporting them as they begin to tackle the world as an adult.
-While the fact that your child is on their way to becoming a young professional is certainly something to be celebrated, there are plenty of challenges that lie ahead.
+While the fact that your child is on their way to becoming a young professional is certainly something to celebrate, there are plenty of challenges that lie ahead.
 Though you survived the terrible twos, it can be argued that a panicked “I slept through a final exam” phone call from your 20-something is almost as unpleasant.
 Luckily, these Tips for University Parents will help you navigate this exciting and transitional time in both of your lives.

 Create Quick Cuisine.

 As the old saying goes, “Give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime”.
 University students spend staggering amounts of money on food delivery services, so take some time to teach your child a few quick and easy recipes.
 No need to get fancy, some simple dishes will remind them of home and keep them from totally adhering to a diet of pizza and beer.
 It’s a win-win as you’ll be able to sneak in some quality time, and your bank account will thank you!

 After the basic cooking skills and a quick laundry tutorial, some smart financial decisions guidance is one of the most important things university parents can teach their children as they become increasingly independent.
 One common mistake made by university students is signing a rental agreement with housemates only to have them fail to pay their share, especially on Joint and Several Agreements.
 As a parent and possible rent guarantor, you may find yourself taking on massive debt along with your child.
 To avoid this, I recommend checking out a service like Only My Share that protects you both from a future financial disaster.

 Communicate, Communicate, Communicate.